PrivoxAnon1/privoice/docs/user_guide.rst

 + help skills
 + help skill manager

-By default PriVoice consists of services, system skills and user skills.
+PriVoice consists of *services*, *system skills* and *user skills*.
-Users may install new skills or remove existing skills either using the skill manager or the command line.
+Users may install new skills or remove existing skills using either the skill manager or the command line.
 The :ref:`Skills` page shows how to easily create new skills and add repositories to the system.

 =================
 PriVoice Services
 =================
-+ Speech Recognizer (STT)
++ Speech Recognizer (STT) converts audio in to text
-+ Intent Handler
++ Intent Handler converts text to intents and dispatches skills
-+ Text to Speech (TTS)
++ Text to Speech (TTS) provides ability to play a text string
-+ Media (play mp3 or wav files)
++ Media allows playing  mp3 or wav data
-+ Skill Manager (install/remove skills)
++ Skill Manager manages skill installation and removal using voice

 =====================
 Default System Skills
 =====================
-+ skill manager
++ system skill
 + volume skill
++ fallback skill
 + media skill
-+ system skill
-+ fallback skill
-+ alarm
++ alarm skill

 =====================
 Default User Skills
 =====================
-+ time date skill
++ time and date skill
 + example skill
 + weather skill(i)
 + wiki skill(i)